DeepanshuChugh/reactjs-interview-questions/README.md

     * Supports **server-side rendering**.
     * Follows **Unidirectional** data flow or data binding.
     * Uses **reusable/composable** UI components to develop the view.

+    ##Extras

+    DOM & DOM Manipulation=>
+    * The **Document Object Model (DOM)** is an **application programming interface (API)** for HTML and XML documents.
+    * In website development, DOM stands for Document Object Model.
+It is a programming interface that allows us to create, change, or remove        elements from a website document.
+    * DOM manipulation is when you use JavaScript to add, remove, and modify elements of a website.

    **[⬆ Back to Top](#table-of-contents)**